barrosw5/TrainingProjectsRepository/README.md

-# 🧠 Training Projects Repository
+# 🧠 Spring Boot Test Project

-Welcome to my **Training Projects Repository** — a collection of hands-on exercises, experiments, and learning projects created to explore and strengthen my skills in software development.
+Welcome to my **Spring Boot Test** project — a hands-on exercise created to explore and strengthen my skills in backend development.

-Each folder represents a different topic or mini-project I’ve worked on, featuring technologies such as **Java**, **Spring Boot**, **PostgreSQL**, and **JPA**.
+This project is a functional application designed to experiment with **Spring Boot** mechanics, database integration via **PostgreSQL**, and data persistence using **JPA**.

 ---

-## 📁 Projects Index

-Below is a list of all the projects currently in this repository.
-Click on any project name to open its respective folder.

-### 🚀 Current Projects

-- [**spring-boot**](./spring-boot) — Starter Spring Boot application with PostgreSQL integration and JPA entities.
+## 🚀 Project Overview

+This application focuses on the following core concepts:

+- **REST API Development:** Building endpoints to handle HTTP requests.
+- **Database Integration:** Connecting to a PostgreSQL database.
+- **Data Persistence:** Using JPA (Hibernate) for Object-Relational Mapping.
+- **Dependency Management:** Utilizing Maven for build automation.

 ---